 The File component

 The File component can be used to upload files.
-In comparison to the guiUpload functionality, there are several differences.
+In comparison to the gui_upload functionality, there are several differences.

-• For deployed applications, the file is uploaded to the webserver instead of being part of the submission data.
-This makes the File component suitable for uploading larger files.
+Filecomponent does not block the user interface during upload.
+It also does not trigger an event in the back-end. - For deployed applications, the file is uploaded to the webserver instead of being part of the submission data.
+This makes the

 There are two modes of operation:

-• base64: In base64 mode, the selected files are base64 encoded and put in the submission data.
+- base64: In base64 mode, the selected files are base64 encoded and put in the submission data.
 This is the default mode for local applications.

-• portal: In portal mode, the selected files are uploaded to the portal webserver.
+- portal: In portal mode, the selected files are uploaded to the portal webserver.
 Download URLs are provided in the submission data.
 This is the default mode for deployed applications.

 Note: the File component also offers upload capabilities for a number of cloud storage services.
 These are not facilitated yet.